PinkDiamond1/docs-24/docs/quickstart.md

 Each one of these NginX services works identically.

-Note that we used the `hasattr` Starlark builtin to check if `args.nginx_count` exists, so the package will continue to work if you omit the `--args` flag to `kurtosis run`.
+Note that we used the `hasattr` Starlark builtin to check if `args.nginx_count` exists, so the package will continue to work if you omit the `args` argument to `kurtosis run`.

 Publish & Consume Your Package
 ------------------------------------------